AaronYALai/Seq2seqAttn_ECM/README.md

 About
 --------

-This project implements following models in TensorFlow with the focus on easy-to-trace-and-understand implementations.
+This project implements following models with the focus on easy-to-trace-and-understand implementations.

 - **Sequence-to-sequence with Attention** ([Intro](https://guillaumegenthial.github.io/sequence-to-sequence.html)): A general encoder-decoder framework that is widely used in Natural Language Processing such as translation, summarization, conversational bot, and more.

-- **Emotion Regression**: A bi-directional LSTM with self-attention model that predicts emotion intensities of a sentence *[anger, fear, joy, sadness]*, proposed by Baziotis, Christos, et al. (2018) for solving SemEval-2018 Task 1.
+- **Emotion Regression**: A bi-directional LSTM with self-attention that predicts emotion intensities of a sentence *[anger, fear, joy, sadness]*, proposed by Baziotis, Christos, et al. (2018) for solving SemEval-2018 Task 1.

-- **Emotional Chatting Machine**: An end-to-end framework from H. Zhou (2018) that captures the emotion factor and can generate emotional responses in open-domain conversational systems (emotional chatbots).
+- **Emotional Chatting Machine**: An end-to-end framework from H. Zhou (2018) that can generate emotional responses in open-domain conversational systems (emotional chatbots).

 Features